 HARDNECK varieties of garlic are the more dramatic with fewer but much larger cloves.
 They have less of an outer bulb wrapper which makes them more sensitive and reduces their shelf life.
 As they grow they produce a stalk that coils from the top called a "scape" or garlic flower.
 Scapes can be harvested and used in cooking on their own before the garlic itself is actually harvested.
 They are very pungent and a little goes a long way.

 SOFTNECK varieties are those most commonly found in supermarkets and have the botanical name of allium sativum var. sativum.
 The reason that you would see these varieties more frequently is that they have a much longer shelf life than the hardneck varieties, they are easier to grow and the beautiful garlic braids are made out of these varieties.
 You can recognize the softneck varieties by the papery white skin and the abundance of cloves, often forming several layers around the central core.
+Generally softnecks grow better in the Southern United States than hardnecks.

 If you find yourself in a supermarket and are curious about whether the garlic you see is a hardneck or softneck variety, feel the top of the whole head.
 If there is no hard stick in the center you have a softneck variety.